dlblak03/dlblak03/README.md

 In 2024, I migrated to Germany.
 I'm now pursuing a Master of Science in Artificial Intelligence and Data Science at the Heinrich-Heine-Universität in Düsseldorf.

-I'm committed to continuous improvement, learning, and solving complex challenges to drive innovation.
+I'm committed to continuous improvement, learning, and solving complex challenges.